SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 #### A.4.2.1 Motivation and Interest

 Working on a project or studying a *subject that identifies us* gives a feeling that makes us move forward and maintain the effort in it; this feeling is **interest**.
 Seeing something without interest and believing it doesn't benefit us drains energy.
 It's like having to dig a hole for no reason; it annoys us, but if we do it to plant a tree, it gives it meaning, usefulness.
 When we awaken this interest in a project, we develop an attraction to the subject.
 We start setting goals, organizing, researching, getting in touch with other people related to the topic.
 We participate actively.
 This participation improves performance and sends the experiences gained to memory.
-It is important before sitting down to study to consider what makes the topic interesting for you.
+It is important before sitting down to study to consider what makes the topic interesting for we.

 Being emotionally connected to the study generates excitement, leaving us physically and mentally alert.
 This gives us desires, the desire to study or carry out a project.
 This **energy is motivation**.
 This same excitement directly affects concentration, positive emotions, and the energy with which we tackle the work.
 Motivation acts as sails to our sailboat that we use for learning.